marmot7775/dmarc-consulting/README.md

 ## 💼 Services

-- DMARC policy setup (none → quarantine → reject)
+- DMARC policy setup and ramp up
 - SPF and DKIM record creation and alignment
-- Email authentication audit + DNS fixes
+- Email authentication audit
+- Email source remediation to get all sources in DMARC compliance
 - Monthly monitoring and PDF reporting

 ## 👥 Ideal Clients